 Meet the Faculty

-After 33 years of serving in a variety of senior administrative roles in locally prominent school districts, Henry Russell became an assistant professor at UCM.
-He teaches the Foundations of Education Administration, and Instructional Leadership and School Improvement courses.
-Russell encourages his students to look at leadership with a renewed and proactive vision.
+After 33 years of serving as a teacher, principal, and in a variety of district level senior administrative positions in the Kansas City metropolitan area, Russell has been at UCM since 2009.
+He teaches the Foundations of Education Administration, School Supervision, and Instructional Leadership and School Improvement courses.
+Russell is the current facilitator of the CPPP and serves as graduate advisor for all CPPP students.

 Doug Thomas began teaching at UCM in 1997 after experiencing 18 years as a middle school teacher and principal in Oklahoma.
-From the first CPPP cohort, Thomas has served as an influential instructor.
-Currently, he instructs the administration of middle grades course, which involves visits to area middle schools where CPPP students highlight and discuss the best administrative practices and programs.
+Currently, he instructs the Administration of Middle Grades course, which involves visits to area middle schools where CPPP students highlight and discuss the best administrative practices and programs.